×

 If you are thinking about moving to Yokohama, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Yokohama can vary greatly depending on the location and size of the property.
 For a single bedroom apartment in the city center, the monthly rent can be quite high, while outside the city center, it can be significantly lower.
 If you're looking to buy property, the price per square meter can also be quite steep in the city center.
-However, these prices can fluctuate based on market conditions and other factors," remarked one foreigner who made the move to Yokohama.
+However, these prices can fluctuate based on market conditions and other factors," explained one expat living in Yokohama, Japan.

 Should I buy or rent a home in Yokohama?